needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 # About AR Foundation

 AR Foundation allows you to work with augmented reality platforms in a multi-platform way within Unity.
+This package presents an interface for Unity developers to use, but does not implement any AR features itself.
+To use AR Foundation on a target device, you will also need a separate package for that platform (e.g., `ARKit XR Plugin` on iOS or `ARCore XR Plugin` on Android).

 AR Foundation is a set of `MonoBehaviour`s and APIs for dealing with devices that support following concepts:
 - World tracking: track the device's position and orientation in physical space.